 Innovative and Responsive Programming

-Throughout the year, YMF provides music instruction to nearly 3,400 pre-K through adult students at 25 partner schools and sites in the greater Los Angeles area.
-Working to provide long-term sustainable solutions for music education, YMF partners with schools and organizations that have a need for music programming.
-These partnerships create a network of pathways for our students to follow according to their individual musical identities, talents, and interests.
+In the 2018-2019 school year, YMF provided tuition-free music instruction to over 3,400 students, pre-K through adult, at 25 partner schools and sites in the greater Los Angeles area.
+Working to provide long-term sustainable solution for music education, YMF partners with schools and community organizations that have a need for music programming.
+Our partnerships create a network of pathways for our students to follow according to their individual musical identities, talents, and interests.

 Early Childhood and General Music